-With the 2020 Census rapidly approaching, it is important that people with disabilities and their families are prepared to be counted!
+With the 2020 Census now underway, it is important that people with disabilities and their families are prepared to be counted!

 Every 10 years, everyone in the United States is counted through the census.
 The U.S. Census Bureau has identified people with disabilities as a hard-to-count population, which means they are at a greater risk of being undercounted due to accessibility challenges and wider systemic inequalities.